Image

 • Class D Misdemeanor – a fine of up to $500

-Similar to felonies, sentencing for a misdemeanor can be enhanced based upon the circumstances or your criminal history.
-However, in misdemeanor cases your defense attorney can often help you avoid serving jail time in favor of a period of supervision known as probation.
+The classification of a misdemeanor can also be enhanced based upon the circumstances or your criminal history.
+However, you can often avoid jail time for misdemeanors and instead agree to a period of supervision known as probation.
 As conditions of your probation sentence, you may be required to fulfill additional requirements such as community service or competition of a substance abuse rehabilitation program.

 Misdemeanors are not to be taken lightly, but are not as serious as felony convictions and a good criminal defense attorney can help you get an outcome that is minimally disruptive to your life and allows you to move forward in a positive light.
 Call Combs Waterkotte today at (314) 900-HELP to discuss your case and your options with a defense attorney near Pettis County, MO now.